StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

 ## Using The Gdb Python API For Tui Windows Part 1

-Gdb added a Python API in 8.0 and probably the most used scenario is for pretty printers.
+Gdb added a Python API in 8.0 and probably the most used scenario, is for pretty printers.
 In 10.0 they added support for creating TUI (Text User Interface) windows.
 This allows us to create a new window, define our own layout and put anything we like in our window while debugging our program.

 - Part 1 of this blog will go over the basics to create a window to display some text.
 - Part 2 will add a custom gdb command to allow us to add any text to the window.